MicrosoftDocs/azure-devops-yaml-schema/task-reference/index.md

 ---
-title: Catalog of the built-in tasks for Azure Pipelines & TFS
+title: Azure Pipelines task reference
-description: Catalog of the built-in tasks for Azure Pipelines & TFS. ms.date: 08/31/2022
+description: Reference for the built-in tasks for Azure Pipelines & TFS. ms.date: 08/31/2022
 monikerRange: "<=azure-pipelines"
 ---

-# Azure Pipelines task index
+# Azure Pipelines task reference

-Tasks are the building blocks for defining automation in a pipeline, and each task is a packaged script or procedure that has been abstracted with a set of inputs.
-This article provides an index to the reference for the the built-in tasks.
+A task performs an action in a pipeline.
+For example, a task can build an app, interact with Azure resources, install a tool, or run a test.
+Tasks are the building blocks for defining automation in a pipeline.
+The articles in this section describe the built-in tasks for Azure Pipelines.

-To learn more about authoring pipelines using tasks, including creating custom tasks, custom extensions, and finding tasks on the Visual Studio Marketplace, see [Tasks concepts](/azure/devops/pipelines/process/tasks) and [Azure Pipelines documentation](/azure/devops/pipelines/).
+For how-tos and tutorials about authoring pipelines using tasks, including creating custom tasks, custom extensions, and finding tasks on the Visual Studio Marketplace, see [Tasks concepts](/azure/devops/pipelines/process/tasks) and [Azure Pipelines documentation](/azure/devops/pipelines/).

 > [!NOTE]
 > This is a preview of the new task reference experience with the following improvements.